cacc92/drl-metaheuristic/README.md

-# Dataset, results, models and source code (release v2.0.0, revised manuscript)
+# Dataset, results, models and source code (version 2, revised manuscript)

-Companion data release (assets of release v2.0.0 of https://github.com/cacc92/drl-metaheuristic) for the article **"Towards Autonomous Bio-Inspired Optimization: Deep Reinforcement
+Companion data package, versioned in the public repository https://github.com/cacc92/drl-metaheuristic, for the article **"Towards Autonomous Bio-Inspired Optimization: Deep Reinforcement
 Learning for Adaptive Metaheuristic Orchestration"** (MDPI *Biomimetics*, manuscript biomimetics-4483602, revised version of the first review round).

 The article studies deep reinforcement learning agents (PPO) that orchestrate a portfolio of seven bio-inspired, population-based metaheuristics over a single shared population.
-This release contains everything behind the tables and figures of the revised manuscript and the software that produced them: five-fold cross-validation on the thirty cb9 instances of the multidimensional knapsack problem (fifteen strategies, 600 runs per strategy), the same protocol on 65 Set Covering instances
+This package contains everything behind the tables and figures of the revised manuscript and the software that produced them: five-fold cross-validation on the thirty cb9 instances of the multidimensional knapsack problem (fifteen strategies, 600 runs per strategy), the same protocol on 65 Set Covering instances